Amana (plant)

-Amana is a small genus of flowering bulbs in the lily family, closely related to tulips and included in Tulipa by some authors.
+Amana is a small genus of flowering bulbs in the lily family, closely related to Erythronium and Tulipa, with some (but not all) genetic data suggesting it may be embedded within Erythronium.
 Amana is found in China, Japan and Korea.
-As of March 2024 the World Checklist of Selected Plant Families recognizes six species, three of which were formerly placed in the genus Tulipa:
+As of April 2026 the Plants of the World Online database accepts 13 species, three of which were formerly placed in the genus Tulipa: